Health Care Administration, BS

 Recommended Certificates/Minors

-Health Care Revenue Cycle Managment
+Health Care Revenue Cycle Management

 Health Care Services Coding and Reimbursement – 24 credits